ankusharudkar/PlasticDetectionInRivers/README.md

 ![Plastic detection model results](image.png)

-To test the implementation model on realistic images, images from **River Torrens, Adelaide** were captured to test the plastic detector accuracy.
+To test the implementation  of models on realistic images, images from **River Torrens, Adelaide** were captured to test the plastic detector's accuracy.
 Following image shows results obtained from YOLOv5 and proposed approach utilizing FastSAM

 ![River Torrens](image-1.png)